All under (significant) control?

 A PSC register is designed to record the identities and details of the individuals who are the ultimate beneficial owners and controllers of a UK company, LLP or European Company / Societas Europaea (SE).

-UK companies, LLPs and SEs therefore need to keep a PSC register, in addition to existing statutory registers, and must file the PSC information with Companies House at least once in any 12 month period.
+UK companies, LLPs and SEs therefore need to keep a PSC register, in addition to existing statutory registers.

 Why is the PSC register being introduced?

 In 2013 the leaders of the eight most powerful countries in the world (the G8) agreed that the existence of complicated company ownership structures made it hard to tell who owns and controls companies.